Just-Natsuki-Team/NatsukiModDev/README.md

     2. For OSX, you can find it here: `~/Library/RenPy/JustNatsuki`
     3. For Linux, you can find it here: `~/.renpy/JustNatsuki`
 8. Finally, launch `DDLC.exe`.
-    1. If you are on OSX, you may have to review your security settings for the game to launch properly; please see the guidance listed <a href="https://github.com/Just-Natsuki-Team/NatsukiModDev/issues/221">here</a>.
+    1. If you are on OSX, you may have to review your security settings for the game to launch properly; please see the guidance listed [here](https://github.com/Just-Natsuki-Team/NatsukiModDev/issues/221).

 ### FAQ